davidmutinda/Access-controlled-contactless-liquid-dispenser/README.md

 ## ABSTRACT ##
 The access-controlled contactless liquid dispenser prevents the spread of covid-19 by providing a system that dispenses liquids e.g. beverages, without contact.
 This dispenser only dispenses the beverages to bona fide members.
-Anyone that doesn’t possess valid identification is be denied access to the beverages in the dispenser.
-This dispenser also reduces wastage by providing a system that dispenses a specified amount to users and also limits the number of times the users can dispense in a day.
+Anyone that doesn’t possess valid identification is denied access to the beverages in the dispenser.
+This dispenser also increases efficiency by providing a system that dispenses a specified amount to users and also limits the number of times the users can dispense in a day.
 The amount dispensed and the number of times a user can use it in a day depends on the user's membership i.e. regular or premium.

+## SYSTEM COMPONENTS ##
 ## BLOCK DIAGRAM ##
+The figure below gives a clear diagrammatic representaion of how the components making up the system are connected.

 ![image](https://user-images.githubusercontent.com/96857630/152321292-e1de0f70-d5d4-4fda-a2a2-490bd74d38b1.png)

 ## FLOWCHART DIAGRAM ##
+The flowchart of the system is shown below, which shows the program flow once the system is powered.

 ![image](https://user-images.githubusercontent.com/96857630/152321427-593299c8-ca8c-4600-ac3b-6e6dbaf529b2.png)

 ## CIRCUIT SCHEMATIC ##
+The figure below shows how thw components are connected to the microcontroller.

 ![image](https://user-images.githubusercontent.com/96857630/152321563-5286e7a3-564b-4fc3-9a64-ddec8f4da5fd.png)

 ## RESULTS ##
 ### Fabricated circuit ###
+The figures below show the top and side views of the fabricated circuit respectively.

  ![image](https://user-images.githubusercontent.com/96857630/152342291-fc9d119f-da30-4b3c-a6cb-e2a52402f220.png)